top of page

 Morning sun lit the eastern flank of the Bolaven Plateau as we cruised along the base and then climbed.
 The ratty roads of yesteryear have been surfaced to service the hydroelectric company and big agriculture that is invading the plateau.
 Massive Vietnamese owned single-crop plantations with irrigation systems are overtaking the subsistence farmer and the traditional variety of crops.
 We rode through one such plantation on our way to Paksong, the coffee capital of the Bolaven Plateau.

 The quiet room at Savanna Guesthouse overlooked a small lake.
-The sisters that own it were always laughing and it was infectious.
+The sisters who own it were always laughing and it was infectious.
 We giggled together as the sun went down.

 Bolaven Plateau, Laos